microsoft/WindowsAppSDK/specs/AppLifecycle/Instancing/AppLifecycle SingleMulti-Instancing.md

 expect.
 An app can have multiple instances available as redirection targets.

 -   **Platform**: Only instances that have registered a key can be a target for redirection.
--   **Reunion**: Any instance can be a redirection target, whether or not it has a registered key.
+-   **Windows App SDK**: Any instance can be a redirection target, whether or not it has a registered key.

 ### Post-Redirection Behavior

 -   **Platform**: In the UWP implementation, redirection is a terminal operation: after calling the method to redirect, there is nothing the app can do - regardless of whether the redirect succeeded or failed.
 The platform therefore explicitly terminates an instance that has chosen to redirect.
 If redirection fails, the activation request fails.
 The UX is the same as an activation failure today.

--   **Reunion**: The Reunion implementation is more flexible: redirection is not a terminal operation.
+-   **Windows App SDK**: The Windows App SDK implementation is more flexible: redirection is not a terminal operation.
     Partly this is because it is a lot more problematic to terminate a traditional unpackaged app than a UWP app.
 Partly it is because the app may wish to redirect a given activation request but then to continue activating the current instance anyway.
 This supports the case where an activation request is redirected to an instance that was already running: that instance could already be doing work, and may choose to  redirect the new request elsewhere.
 Even in the case where an instance was not already running prior to receiving the activation request, it might still want the option to choose for itself what happens next.

     An activation request can be redirected multiple times - this leaves it open for the app to decide what makes sense for that app.
 That is, instance A could redirect to instance B, which in turn could redirect to instance C, and so on.
 This also allows for a circular redirection - and again, it is left open for the app to resolve circular redirections in whatever way it chooses.
 For example, to  resolve a circular redirection, an app instance could take note of the activation payload and match it against future activation requests.
 Or it could modify the payload when it redirects a request,  such that it can easily determine that this is a request it has already seen.

 ### Unregistering